mitmedialab/virtualize/README.md

 virtualize/install.sh
 ```

 The install script will create an `activate` script, and an `install.sh` script.
-Be sure to commit these into your project, along with the added submodules:
+Be sure to commit these into your project, along with the added submodule:

 ```
 git add activate install.sh
 git commit -m "added virtualize"
 ```

+## Using
-The `activate` script configures your shell to use the virtualied tools.
+The `activate` script configures your shell to use the virtualized tools.
 Anytime you are working in your project, be sure to activate your shell:

 ```
 source ./activate